Faculty Director, ACCESS

 Dr. Leisenring teaches classes in the areas of gender, family, and qualitative research methods.
 She has published multiple articles in the areas of violence and victimization, focusing particularly on the experiences of women who have experienced intimate partner violence and the criminal justice system response to domestic violence.
 Her more recent scholarship is in the area of the sociology of higher education, with a focus on race, gender, and class-based inequalities and the way that they shape students’ experiences.
 She conducts all of her research using an interpretive lens, meaning that she is interested in exploring the ways in which people draw from social discourses in their attempts to construct their social identities and make meaning of their experiences.
 Dr. Leisenring's work has appeared in journals such as Symbolic Interaction, Sociology Compass, Qualitative Sociology, and Teaching Sociology.

-When not working she enjoys hiking, biking, going to the beach, exploring California, reading, cooking, eating, and spending time with her family.
+When not working she enjoys hiking, biking, swimming, reading, cooking, and spending time with her daughters.